 This document describes the interface to the DARPA Command Post server where teams competing in the DARPA Triage Challenge will submit their Casualty Reports during the competition.
 The intent is to convey the overall concept of operations for interaction with the Command Post during competition and also to describe the hardware and software interfaces necessary to successfully interact with the server.
 This document covers the Command Post interface for the Systems Competition only.
-For Virtual Competition or Data competition, please refer to their respective ICD documents.
+For Data competition, please refer to its respective ICD document.